-Amnesty International Australia has welcomed election pledges from the new Albanese government on key human rights issues and have asked for swift action on ten key tasks.
+Amnesty International Australia has welcomed election pledges from the new Albanese government on key human rights issues and have asked for swift action on eleven key tasks.

-In the first 100 days, Amnesty would like to see the new government action the following pledges already made by the ALP in its policy platform, listed in no particular order, as a matter of urgency:
+In the first 100 days in office, Amnesty has tracked the progress of the delivery on the following pledges already made by the ALP in its policy platform, listed in no particular order, as a matter of urgency:

 - Raise the minimum age of criminal responsibility to at least 14 nationally and establish the National Justice Reinvestment Unit, ensuring it is led by First Nations experts;